GiantRavens/backblazeS3/readme.md

 # Connecting Go Apps to Backblaze B2 with S3

-This simple POC shows how you can use the Amazon AWS S3 modules to connect to Backblaze B2 as a starting point for building your own applications.
+This simple POC shows how you can use the Amazon AWS S3 modules to connect to Backblaze B2 as a starting point for building your own applications in Go.

 ## Setting Up Your Environment